pulse99r/landingPage/README.md

 * Dynamically set an "active state" flag for the section currently in the viewport

-## Variables
-//Get the unordered list from the page const navbarList = document.getElementById('navbar__list');

-//Gets the sections from the page const theSections = document.querySelectorAll('section');
-const theSectionDivs = document.querySelectorAll('.landing__container');

-Captures the number of sections from length property of the sections to be used as a counter in the loop to create the navbar list items.

-const sectionCount = theSections.length;

-Captures the viewport height for use in determining
-the position of the sections during scroll                 */ const vpHeight = window.innerHeight;

-Create the list items for navbarList                   */

-The remaining code in this anchorTag event listener highlight the clicked navigation tab by setting it's background color to black and the text color to white */

-get the nav anchor tag elements                         */ const navElemAs = document.getElementsByTagName('a');

-gets the event target                                     */

-Loop through and compare the anchor tag elements with the clicked target, then set the matching anchor tag background and text color, by adding the drk__color class, while removing "drk__color" from any non-matching anchor tag elements.

-The scrollToSection function accepts one parameter, 'section' and
-scrolls to that section of the page.
-The argument is based on the clicked section of the page.                                      */

-This statement calls the NavItems function to append the list items to the unordered list element to create the navigation bar.
-            navItems(theSections);

-Using a scroll event listener, we listen for scroll events and invokes the setActiveClass function passing in the section currently in the viewport (currentSection), the position of the top (sectionPosition.top) and the position of the bottom (sectionPosition.bottom).

-window.addEventListener("scroll", () =>{
-    for(let j = 0; j <theSections.length; j++) {
-        let currentSection = theSections[j].id;
-        let sectionPosition = theSections[j].getBoundingClientRect();
-        setActiveClass(currentSection,sectionPosition.top, sectionPosition.bottom);
-    }
-})
 ## Favorite

 Setting the active class for the sections and highlighting the navigating tab was my